Best Cycling Power Meter

 - Surface conditions and temperature may well affect accuracy (don’t worry too much)

 - Durability – Some power meters are not designed to take knocks.
 All power meters need to keep water out.
 (They are all good for the road)

-- Battery Life – A rechargeable battery giving 30-50 hours of use seems good enough to meet the ‘Best Power Meter’ criteria.
-But don’t forget there are options that can give you months of usage from a replaceable AAA battery or CR2032 if you are specifically concerned about battery life.
+- Battery Life – A rechargeable battery giving 30-50 hours of use seems good enough to meet the ‘Best Bike Power Meter’ criteria.
+But don’t forget, there are options that exist to give you months of usage from a replaceable AAA battery or CR2032 if you are specifically concerned about battery life.

 - Crankset – 4iiii tend to focus on Shimano cranks whereas STAGES offer more crank options.

 - Used – I might consider a nearly new Power Meter from a friend but I wouldn’t buy one secondhand.
 You might take some comfort from a manufacturer-refurbished power meter on special offer…or not.

 - Accurate or consistent for Jo Average? – Obviously, a consistently accurate product is best 😉 You can compare the data from one consistently accurate power meter to another consistently accurate power meter within the constraints of the stated/actual accuracies of each.
 But if you only have one, consistent power meter then I reckon that’s OK… don’t worry about it too much unless you have more than one power meter.
 Don’t worry too much about ‘your old data becoming meaningless‘ when you buy a new power meter.
 Hopefully, you’ll be improving your power levels year-on-year so I don’t reckon that old data will be any use to most of you and, even if it was, I bet you would never look at it 😉 FWIW: I work on power zones broadly defined from my last 3 months’ worth of efforts.